-Describe in detail the sources and methods that will be used in the identification, recruitment, and selection of potential participants and/or historical data.

-- Explain how participants will be recruited into the study e.g. flyers, direct approach - Explain the pre-screening processes that will be used to identify eligible participants - How will participants be approached?
-E.g. face to face, via email etc - Who will make the first approach? - How long will potential participants be given to consider participation? - What is the period expected to recruit the required number of participants? - For studies involving health service employees as participants, how will recruitment be managed to ensure there is no coercion to participate?
-Consider who will recruit participants, what method will be used to recruit, how much time employees have to consider participation, and whether employees consenting/declining to be involved will be identifiable to their management?
+- Describe in detail the sources and methods that will be used in the identification, recruitment, and selection of potential participants and/or historical data. - Recruitment strategy should be relevant to the research methodology, topic/subject matter, the potential participants and the context. - Explain how participants will be recruited into the study e.g. indirectly, such as flyers, or directly, such as patient lists. - Explain the pre-screening processes that will be used to identify eligible participants - How will participants be approached?
+E.g. face to face, via email etc - Who will make the first approach? - How long will potential participants be given to consider participation? - What is the period expected to recruit the required number of participants? - How will the recruitment strategy ensure that participants can make an informed decision about participation? - Has culture, traditions and belief been considered regarding recruitment? - For studies involving health service employees as participants, how will recruitment be managed to ensure there is no coercion to participate?
+Consider, who will recruit participants and what method will be used to recruit?
+How much time employees have to consider participation?
+And whether employees consenting/declining to be involved will be identifiable to their management? - Has direct recruitment been free of coercion/exploitation? - Has there been any pressure put on potential participants due to any payment in money or incentives of any kind?